-Feng Shui (pronounced "Fung Schway"), is an ancient Chinese art of manipulating and arranging the surrounding environment in order to attract positive life energy, or "Chi".
-It is understood that people are affected by their environments, either positively or negatively.
-Feng Shui aims to unblock obstructions or obstacles, so that the Chi may flow smoothly.
+Feng Shui is an ancient Chinese art that involves the manipulation and arrangement of the surrounding environment to attract "Chi" or positive life energy.
+It is believed that people are affected by their environments, both positively or negatively.
+Feng Shui aims to unblock these obstacles or obstructions in order for Chi to smoothly flow.

-The origins of Feng Shui, meaning “wind and water”, date back thousands of years when it was originally used to choose burial sites for wealthy Chinese and Royal palace locations.
-People studied the signs that the earth left behind, such as wind worn trees or meandering streams in order to avoid problems of flooding or wind damage when constructing important buildings.
+Feng Shui which means "wind and water" originates back thousands of years ago when it was used originally to choose burial sites for locations of wealthy Chinese and Royal palaces.
+People have studied the signs that the earth left behind such as meandering streams or wind worn trees to avoid problems of flood or wind damage during construction of important buildings.

 The classical Feng Shui has been used for over 4000 years and uses several principles: